-If you have been abused or neglected at The Carlton at the Lake, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at The Carlton at the Lake, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 The Carlton at the Lake is an Illinois nursing home.
 The Carlton at the Lake is part of Alden Management Services licensed to Carlton Skilled Nursing Facility LLC.
 The Carlton at the Lake is located at 725 W Montrose Ave, Chicago, IL 60613 with telephone number 773-929-1700.
 The Carlton at the Lake has 244 beds and 299 staff members.
 The Illinois Nursing Home Care Act governs The Carlton at the Lake.

 The Carlton at the Lake’s Address, Phone Number, and Contact Information